scriptPilot/app-framework/DOCUMENTATION.md

 }
 ```

 Pages in sub folders *app/pages/sub-folder/... .vue* are supported.
+Sub folders do not have any impact to the route structure but let your organize your page components better.

 #### Application style